Leader Rotation Is Not Enough: Scrutinizing Leadership Democracy of Chained BFT Consensus: Preliminaries of Chained BFT Consensus

 \section{Preliminaries of Chained BFT Consensus}

-In this section, we briefly recap chained BFT protocols with a focus on several key components that may affect leadership democracy.
-Then, we introduce associated leadership democracy issues in the context of blockchains.
-In particular, we choose four representative and influential chained BFT protocols: Two-chain HotStuff (2CHS), chained HotStuff (CHS), Streamlet, and Fast-HotStuff (FHS).
+In this section, we briefly recap chained BFT protocols and the associated leadership democracy issues in the context of blockchains.
+We choose four representative and influential chained BFT protocols: Two-chain HotStuff (2CHS), chained HotStuff (CHS), Streamlet, and Fast-HotStuff (FHS).
 (See detailed reasons for choosing them in \ssecref{sec:related}.)
 Due to space constraints, we refer readers to \appref{appen:chainedBFT} for detailed descriptions of these chained BFT protocols.